 Karina earned a Bachelor’s degree in Music Education from the University of North Texas, where she performed with the Symphony under the direction of Anshel Brusilov, and further her studies of the viola with Susan Dubois.
 She then earned her Master's in Education Administration from Concordia University at Austin.

 Karina has worked with various music organizations such as the Dallas Asian American Youth Orchestra (DAAYO) and the Frisco Elementary Strings (FES).
 Karina has judged Solo & Ensemble contests for neighboring districts, and was served as the guest clinician for All-Region 20 and All-Region 22.
 She also served as a clinician for the McKinney All City Orchestra.
 In February of 2012, Karina was awarded the Marjorie Keller Outstanding Young Music Educator Award from the American String Teachers Association, Texas (TexAsta).
 Karina is the founder of the Frisco Elementary Strings Camp which has been opened since 2006.
 Karina is happily married and continues to share her love of music with the students that come to be part of the Fowler Middle School Orchestra.
-She and her husband are happily married and enjoy spending time with their 4 year old son, Matias, and 1 year old Dominic.
+She and her husband are happily married and enjoy spending time with their 6 year old, Matias, 3 year old Dominic, and 4 months old Sebastian.

 Favorites: color- black, white, grey, teal, and pink (to wear) bands/artists- All Music!
 Bjork, Debussy, Kings of Leon, Dvorak, Beatles, Shostakovich, Radiohead, Tori Amos, Brahms, Louis Armstrong, Mahler, The A.M.
 Feist, Vampire Weekend, Jeff Buckley, Portishead, Beethoven, All of the Requiems, and more! drink- water is always the best drink.